 - Student loan forgiveness: Depending on your situation, you might qualify for full or partial forgiveness of your federal student loan debt.
 The programs aren’t necessarily easy to navigate, but they can save some borrowers thousands of dollars.

 - Extra payments: A solid strategy you can use to pay off your federal student loans or any other debt is to make extra payments.
-You can pay more than you owe each month, send extra payments when you get bonuses or tax refunds or do some combination of both.
-Either way, paying more than your monthly payments can help you reduce your principal quicker and save on interest.
+Using any extra funds to pay more than you owe each month can help you reduce your principal quicker and save on interest.

 - Autopay discounts: Many student loan servicers will give you a small discount each month when you sign up for automatic payments.
 If you apply the savings toward extra payments, that small discount can add up over time and help you eliminate your student debt a little faster.